 Patients with Chronic Ankle Instability are first treated with physical therapy to strengthen their ankle.
 Preventative measures like an external ankle brace or taping the ankle during sports are necessary.
 If the ankle damage is minor, typically these treatments are successful.
 Unfortunately, if the ligament is too badly damaged, persistent pain and reoccurring sprains are common, leading to cartilage damage and subsequent arthritis.

 A new approach to Chronic Ankle Instability

-Nicolas Gates, MD, an Orthopaedic Foot and Ankle Specialist at OrthoCincy and St. Elizabeth Healthcare, has seen many patients struggle with Chronic Ankle Instability during his 20 years in practice.
+Nicholas T. Gates, MD, an Orthopaedic Foot and Ankle Specialist at OrthoCincy Orthopaedics and Sports Medicine who practices at St. Elizabeth Healthcare, has seen many patients struggle with Chronic Ankle Instability during his 20 years in practice.

 “It can really impact your life,” says Dr. Gates.
 “Some of my patients are athletes who are struggling to return to their sport without repeated ankle sprains or pain.
 Other patients struggle with work or even daily life – they are afraid that a simple stress will cause another sprain.”

 Dr. Gates knew there had to be a more impactful way to fix this problem.
 Working with sports surgeons from both the United States and Scotland, Dr. Gates and his colleagues developed the Internal Brace for Ankle Stabilization procedure, an innovative approach to treating Chronic Ankle Instability.
 The procedure is done in addition to a standard ankle repair procedure, allowing for augmentation of the repaired ankle ligaments.
 A heavy band is anchored into the bone upon the repaired native ligament.